 EARTH uses near-real-time data from ocean observatories to design and test outreach with the Internet as an interface to scientists, teachers, students, and the public.
 Click here for more information on the EARTH program.

-A requirement of the application process is to trial an EARTH lesson, complete the feedback rubric (word version), and mail the rubric to George Matsumoto (mageATmbariDOTorg).
-Applications should include a completed rubric and a cover letter than includes the following information: your school/district, grade level/s and subject/s taught, and email/phone contact (both school and personal as the school email system sometimes rejects our group emails).
+A requirement of the application process is to trial an EARTH lesson and complete the online feedback rubric (Note: this will take you to a new page on SurveyMonkey).
+All application materials and questions can be sent to EARTH (earth AT mbari DOT org).
+Applications should include the completed rubric and a cover letter than includes the following information: your school/district, grade level/s and subject/s taught, and email/phone contact (both school and personal as the school email system sometimes rejects our group emails).
 Please also address the following questions: Why do you want to be selected for this workshop?
 What makes you the ideal candidate?
-Applications are closed for this year's workshop, but we would still love to receive any feedback on lessons you have tried in the classroom.
+Include any other information that you think might be useful to us as we make our decisions.

 The purpose of the workshop is to: